-Endometriosis can affect females of all ages including teens and adolescents.
-Some teens and women experience no symptoms with the disease.
+Endometriosis can affect individuals of all ages.
+The disease can affect those as young as 10 and as old as 85.
+Endometriosis knows no racial or socioeconomic barriers.
+Some experience no symptoms with the disease.
 Others will suffer with painful cramping, backache, urinary tract (bladder) symptoms and bowel symptoms.
-Fatigue, allergies, chronic pain syndrome and other such illnesses such as irritable bowel syndrome and fibromyalgia are common in those with Endometriosis.
-Often minimalized as “killer cramps,” Endometriosis can negatively affect a teen’s ability to attend school, social events, work, or care for herself or her family.
-While all woman experience some discomfort during their menstrual cycle, debilitating pain is not normal, and Endometriosis should be considered.
+Fatigue, allergies, chronic pain syndrome and other such illnesses such as irritable bowel syndrome and fibromyalgia are common alongside the disease.
+Often dismissed as “killer cramps,” endometriosis can negatively affect a person's ability to attend school, social events or work.
+While most experience some discomfort during their menstrual cycle, debilitating pain is not normal, and endometriosis should be considered.

-There is no cure for Endometriosis, but there are several methods of treatment, which may alleviate some of the pain and symptoms associated with it.
+There is no cure for endometriosis, but there are several treatments, which can alleviate some of the pain and symptoms .
 Endometriosis is NOT a sexually transmitted disease, and it is not contagious.
-Research has indicated that Endometriosis is hereditary.
+Research has indicated that endometriosis is hereditary.